iotaledger/goshimmer/docs/implementation_design/plugin.md

 It accepts following arguments:
 * `name string` - plugin name.
 * `status int` - flag indicating whether plugin is enabled or disabled by default.
 This can be overridden by enabling/disabling the plugin in the external configuration file.
 Possible values: `node.Enabled`, `node.Disabled`.
 * `callbacks ...Callback` - list of event handler functions.
-Method will correctly create an event when passing up to 2 callbacks.
+Method will correctly create a plugin when passing up to 2 callbacks.
 Note: `type Callback = func(plugin *Plugin)`, which is a raw function type without being wrapped in `events.Closure`.

 There is a couple of ways that the method can be called, depending on which plugin events need to be configured.